4tl0renz0/4tl0renz0/README.md

-# Thomas Lim - itsthomaslim/behindhiscam
+# 4tl0renz0
 Hey there!
-I am Thomas Lim, also known by my real name, Ariston Lorenzo.
+I am Ariston Lorenzo.

 I am the lead of the Inferno kernel which is a custom kernel for Echo, previously known as Hydra.
 I cofounded Null with best-friend, [Levi Cowan](https://github.com/FiReLScar).